ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 This strategy demonstrates a case where a market position is never closed because it uses a partial exit order to close the market position and it cannot be executed more than once.
-If you double the line for exiting, the strategy will close market position completely.
+If you double the line for exiting, the strategy will close the market position completely.

 Example 3::